-The number of viewers of TVP decreased sharply between the beginning of 2016 and 2019 (e.g., as stated just above, the audience of Wiadomości decreased from 3.5 million in 2015 to 2 million in 2019).
-This is most likely due to the transformation of TVP into a propaganda engine, described in the following sections, and to the sharp decrease of the quality of the programmes that accompanied this process.
+The number of viewers of TVP has decreased sharply since the beginning of 2016 (e.g., as stated just above, the audience of Wiadomości decreased from 3.5 million in 2015 to 2 million today).
+This is most likely due to the transformation of TVP into a propaganda engine, described in the following sections, and to the sharp decrease of the quality of the programmes, that accompanied this process.

 State-owned media have a special position among continuous information TV channels.
 Two private channels, TVN24 and Polsat News, compete against the public television channel TVP Info.
-The private channels, however, are accessible only to paying customers through encrypted satellite buckets or through cable networks.
+The privte channels, however, are accessible only to paying customers through encrypted satellite buckets or through cable networks.
 TVP Info is free to air and accessible through both terrestrial and satellite (HotBird) broadcasting, in addition to being accessible through cable networks.